 - Advise the Financial Aid Office if you change your housing status from the original application and/or change your enrollment status at any time.

 - Respond promptly to any information requests from external organizations, including the NJ Higher Education Assistance Authority (NJ HESAA)

-- Notify the Financial Aid Office immediately if you expect to withdraw or take a leave of absence from the college.
+- Notify the Financial Aid Office immediately if you expect to withdraw or take a leave of absence from the university.

 - Advise the Financial Aid Office of any additional aid (outside sources) received which are not indicated on your financial aid award letter.